syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 </SfGrid>
 {% endhighlight %}

-> * Inline/Normal editing is the default edit mode for the Blazor DataGrid component.
+> * Inline/Normal editing is the default edit [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) for the Blazor DataGrid component.
 To enable CRUD operations, ensure that the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property is set to **true** for a specific `GridColumn`, ensuring that its value is unique.
 > * If database has an Autogenerated column, ensure to define [IsIdentity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsIdentity) property of `GridColumn` to disable them during adding or editing operations.

 The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the [DataAdaptor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html) abstract class.